-(1) As stated above, a portion of the total distributions declared were designated by the Company as special distributions and funded using proceeds from sales of investment property, which represents a return of a portion of the stockholders' invested capital.
-For the three months ended March 31, 2013, \$205.8 million of the Company's distributions declared were designated as special distributions, \$197.1 million of which related to the one-time \$0.80 per share special distribution described above.
-For the year ended December 31, 2012, \$34.9 million of the total distributions declared to the Company's stockholders were paid using such sales proceeds.
+- (1) Excluded from this table are distributions declared with respect to the Participation Interest (as discussed further in Note 9 Related Party Transactions).
+The amount of distributions declared with respect to the Participation Interest for the quarters ended June 30, 2013 and March 31, 2013 were \$0.9 million and \$11.5 million (including the \$10.0 million special distribution declared in March 2013 that was included in the \$226.1 million amount declared at March 31, 2013 above), respectively.
+The distributions declared with respect to the Participation Interest for the quarters ended December 31, 2012, September 30, 2012, June 30, 2012 and March 31, 2012 were \$1.5 million, \$1.4 million, \$1.3 million and \$1.3 million, respectively. - As stated above, a portion of the total distributions declared were designated by the Company as special distributions and funded using proceeds from sales of investment property, which represents a return of a portion of the stockholders and noncontrolling interests' invested capital.
+For the six months ended June 30, 2013, \$206.7 million of the Company's distributions declared were designated as special distributions, \$198.0 million of which related to the one-time \$0.80 per share special distribution described above.
+For the year ended December 31, 2012, \$35.0 million of the total distributions declared to the Company's stockholders and non-controlling interests were paid using such sales proceeds.